rac-sri/rac-sri/README.md

-### Hi there 👋
+# Aloha there 👋

 My Website: [rachit2501.live](https://rachit2501.live)

 - 😄 I am Rachit, a self taught programmer, tech lover.
-- 🔭 I’m currently working on improving my existing skill set in three domains : Web/App and Blockchain development.
+- 🔭 I’m currently working in three domains: Web,App, and Blockchain Development.
+I also find cyber security interesting and love trying out CTFs.
 - 💬 Ask me about Web/App/Blockchain development.
 Always happy to help 😊.
 Follow me here on github to be keep yourself updated with my works.
-- 📫 How to reach me: Telegram handler : @rachit2501
 - ⚡ Fun fact: “There are two ways to write error-free programs; only the third one works.”

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------